wprender/cloudbreak-docs/docs/azure.md

     - `Storage Account Name`
     - `Storage Account Access Key`
  - Click on the `Review and Launch` button
+>`File system` is a mandatory configuration for Azure.
+You can read more about WASB and DASH in the [File System Configuration section](azure.md#file-system-configuration).

 `Review and Launch` tab

  - After the `create and start cluster` button has clicked Cloudbreak will start to create the cluster's resources on your Azure account.

-Cloudbreak uses *Azure Portal* to create the resources - you can check out the resources created by Cloudbreak on the `Azure Portal Resource groups` page.
+Cloudbreak uses *Azure Resource Manager* to create the resources - you can check out the resources created by Cloudbreak on the `Azure Portal Resource groups` page.
 ![](/images/azure-resourcegroup.png)
 <sub>*Full size [here](/images/azure-resourcegroup.png).*</sub>